Eltaurus-Lt/Anki-Card-Templates/README.md

 7. Check the mapping of the Current fields to the New ones (if you didn't change anything in your template, all names should be the same on both sides)
 8. Press `Save`

-<sub>Same steps can be taken to convert existing cards from any other Note Type to this Memrise Template</sub>
+<sub>Same steps can be taken to update the version of the Memrise Template</sub>

 ### Extra